 - 1. Log in to the site you want to work with. - 2.
 Find and open the asset you want to preview.
 Do the following: - a.
 (Optional) If you want to limit your search to a specific asset type, select the asset type from the "Search Criteria" drop-down list. - b.
-In the Search field in the top bar, enter the desired search criteria and click Search.
+In the Search field in the top bar, enter the desired search criteria and click Search. - For more information on searching, see "Finding Assets," on page 92. - c.

-c.
 In the search results list, navigate to the desired asset and click its name.

-Content Server opens the selected asset in the "Inspect" form.

-3. Preview the asset.
+Content Server opens the selected asset in the "Inspect" form. - 3.
+Preview the asset.
 In the action bar at the top of the asset form, click Preview.
 Content Server opens a new browser window and displays the selected asset in the InSite interface.